Miragaia/PROJECT_ICD/Milestone_3/dashboard/DASHBOARD.md

 ### Current limitations

-1. **Portuguese sentiment**: VADER is English-only.
-A Portuguese model (e.g., PT-BERT, SentiLex) would enable PT sentiment visualization.
+1. **Temporal analysis**: No date-range filter; all reviews are aggregated over time.
-2. **Temporal analysis**: No date-range filter; all reviews are aggregated over time.
+2. **Place details**: Popup shows basic info; more detailed place profiles could be added.
-3. **Place details**: Popup shows basic info; more detailed place profiles could be added.
+3. **Statistical tests**: No significance tests or confidence intervals for comparative analysis.
-4. **Statistical tests**: No significance tests or confidence intervals for comparative analysis.
+4. **Topic caching**: Topics must be precomputed offline; live model training not supported in dashboard.

 ### Suggested enhancements